egrabska/OGH2023/README.md

 * phenology (seasonal patterns),
 * abrubt changes, e.g. forest logging,
 * gradual changes - increasing or decreasing trends,
 * seasonal abrupt changes, e.g. meadow mowing
-* ...

 # How can we do that?
 Satellite imagery requires pre-processing, such as cloud masking, removing outliers etc. Still, they can be noisy, therefore different methods of smoothing are used.
 Sometimes, they also require regularizing or interpolation.
 See the example below showing raw indcies values derived from satellite imagery and a simple method of smoothing them (simple moving average).

 ![](simple_moving_average.jpeg)

-The instructions for this workshop are [here](https://egrabska.github.io/OGH2023/) (still in progress).